Where Heaven Meets Earth

 G-d came down on Mount Sinai, to the peak of the mountain.
 He summoned Moses to the mountain peak, and Moses climbed up – Exodus (Yisro) 19:20

-Gazing at the glistening snowflakes floating down from heaven over the Manhattan skyline — finally dropping a whopping 30 inches of snow, which blanketed the city, concealing for the moment the grime and grit below — my thoughts drifted to the World Trade Center, whose two mighty towers were felled 15 years ago on, what has become known as, 9/11.
+Gazing at the Manhattan skyline — my thoughts drifted to the World Trade Center, whose two mighty towers were felled on what has become known as, 9/11.

 As spontaneous thoughts go, it’s difficult to say why our minds wander to different conscious or unconscious memories.
-In this instance, perhaps my mind was jolted by the glaring contrast between the pure white snow falling from the New York skies and the still vivid memory of the smoking towers engulfed in flames framed against the background of the very same New York skies.
-Or perhaps my synapses connected the skyscraping theme of this week’s Torah portion — when heaven met earth — with the two twin skyscrapers that rose so mightily into the firmament and then suddenly met their tragic demise.
+In this instance, perhaps my synapses connected the skyscraping theme of this week’s Torah portion — when heaven met earth — with the two twin skyscrapers that rose so mightily into the firmament and then suddenly met their tragic demise.

 And as one thought leads to the other, a flow began to emerge…